 Useful Lives

 Computer and network equipment 2 years

 Manufacturing equipment 2-7 years

 Furniture and fixtures 7 years

-Software 3 years

 Leasehold improvements Lesser of useful life of the asset or the remaining lease term

-Costs incurred to develop software for internal use during the application development phase are capitalized and amortized over such software's estimated useful life.
-Costs related to the design or maintenance of internal-use software are included in operating expenses as incurred.
 Upon sale or retirement of assets, the cost and related accumulated depreciation are removed from the balance sheet and any resulting gain or loss is reflected in operations.
 Amortization expense of assets acquired through finance leases is included in the statements of income and comprehensive income.